MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Microsoft.Graph.Beta.Groups.md

 Make sure you do not specify the same user or group in the accepted senders and rejected senders lists, otherwise you will get an error.

 ### [New-MgBetaGroupConversation](New-MgBetaGroupConversation.md)
-Create a new conversation by including a thread and a post.
-Use reply thread or reply post to further post to that conversation.
+Create an open extension (openTypeExtension object) and add custom properties in a new or existing instance of a resource.
+You can create an open extension in a resource instance and store custom data to it all in the same operation, except for specific resources.
+See known limitations of open extensions for more information.
+The table in the Permissions section lists the resources that support open extensions.

 ### [New-MgBetaGroupConversationThread](New-MgBetaGroupConversationThread.md)
 Create new navigation property to threads for groups